 Born Dublin, 1986, lives and works in London

-Yuri Pattison is a tireless, natural thinker at the forefront of a group of artists / intellectuals whose practices, in an inherently 21st century manner, are informed by a seamless merger of hard and soft realities.
+Yuri Pattison is a tireless, natural thinker at the forefront of a group of emerging artists / intellectuals whose practices, in an inherently 21st century manner, are informed by a seamless merger of hard and soft realities.
 He works in sculpture and digital media, exploring the visual culture of digital economies and the natures of online/offline skill sharing.
 Typical, recent examples of his artworks thoughtfully list medium and/or displayed interior contents, as if listed by border security agents: “custom made perspex 1U format box, server PSU & switch, server case fans, AI: The Tumultuous History of the Search for Artificial Intelligence, by Daniel Crevier (book), PDLC switchable privacy film, cables, generic unpainted architectural 1:100 scale model figures, dust, sebum [an oily secretion of the sebaceous glands], digital timers, travel power adapter…”